 For this reason, there is so much fear, tension, stress, anger, conflict, and violence in our world.
 Most people cannot let go of their past experiences and, therefore, recreate similar scenarios to deal with them in one way or another.
 However, by undoing their negative impact through this simple exercise of self-empowerment, you can literally change your past, and thereby your present and future realities.”

 This agrees completely with what I was taught at the BBSH and in the Pathwork.
-I encourage you to take the time to try this out, maybe even make it regular part of your self-care.
+I encourage you to take the time to try this out.
+You might even make it regular part of your self-care.

 Leave me a comment below to share how it goes, and have a good time with your radiant inner child!